CoinCircle/coding-test/README.md

 ## Regarding Historical Data

-When querying an Ethereum node via RPC, you can pass in a block number in the pas so long as it is within 128 blocks of the current block. this is why the historical data requirement is set to 128 blocks, which is a little more than 30 minutes worth of data.
+When querying an Ethereum node via RPC, you can pass in a block number in the past so long as it is within 128 blocks of the current block. this is why the historical data requirement is set to 128 blocks, which is a little more than 30 minutes worth of data.